 Fellowship awarded to support work towards an MA in Urban Planning at New York University (NYU)

 Leda calls herself one of Korea's lost children.
-Born in Korea, she was adopted by an American couple and grew up in a majority Latino and African-American communities in Connecticut.
-She reflects on the triple bind of her growing up: foreigner in her home country, her adopted country and within her own family, from which she was estranged as a teen.
+Born in Korea, she was adopted by an American couple and grew up in a racially diverse community in Connecticut.
+She reflects on the triple bind of her growing up: foreigner in her home country, her adopted country and within her own family.
 Her keen desire to work in underserved communities is a product of her complex immigrant and minority identities.

 Leda made her way, however, to Barnard College where, with scholarships and part-time jobs, she graduated magna cum laude.
 Leda received a master's degree in urban planning with a focus on affordable housing finance at NYU's Wagner School of Public Service.
 She was awarded the Martin Dworkis Memorial Award for academic achievement, participation in school activities, and public service.
 While in school, she worked as a paralegal at a civil rights law firm, where she was a Spanish translator and helped to represent victims of housing discrimination.

 Leda is currently a Senior Policy Analyst at the Federal Housing Finance Agency, overseeing and developing policy for the secondary mortgage market to ensure that all applicants and borrowers are treated equally, regardless of race, gender, or age.
 As part of the Office of Fair Lending Oversight, Leda has worked on efforts to oversee the COVID-19 response and create a responsible capital framework for Fannie Mae and Freddie Mac.